ibelab/tatiana-android-app/README.md

 3. Simplified algorithm for working with applications.
 Applications for the purchase and sale of options.
-When market prices change, orders are moved by the
+When market prices change, orders are moved by the tea